ibm-cloud-docs/watson-assistant/about.md

 ## How it works
 {: #about-how-it-works}

-This diagram illustrates how the product delivers an exceptional, omnichannel customer experience:
+This diagram illustrates how {{site.data.keyword.conversationfull}} delivers an exceptional, omnichannel customer experience:

 ![Flow diagram of the service](images/arch-detail.png)